 Jewelry boxes, even small ones, can be a little pricey.
 And who wants to spend money on a new organizer instead of new necklaces?
 Thankfully you can usually find an old or unfinished jewelry box that's in need of a little love.
-With a coat of paint and maybe some new fabric on the inside is usually all they need to look brand new.
-If you're looking to give the jewelry box as a gift, you can personalize it with new hardware or stenciled on initials.
+A coat of paint and maybe some new fabric on the inside is usually all they need to look brand new.
+If you're looking to give the jewelry box as a gift, you can personalize it with new hardware or stenciled-on initials.

 - Fine grit sandpaper

 - Spray paint or acrylic paint if unfinished

 Tip: Before beginning any project that involves spray paint, set up a workspace in a well-ventilated area and cover it with a drop cloth to protect any flooring or surfaces that could be affected.

 Thoroughly Clean the Box